ekostrov/MovieDataAnalysis/README.md

 ## Data Modeling
 ***
 I used the following analysis:
-* Dropped duplicates, if neccessary.
+* Dropped duplicates, if necessary.
 * There are 4000 NaN values in the genres columns of the Basic Titles table.
 I decided to keep these rows but skip them for visualization purposes.
 * I converted dollar amounts from string format into integer format.
 * I converted release month from integer format into string for  better readability in the histogram's labels.
-* I used appropriate groupping and aggregation by average value for the analysis to produce insights into the genres.
+* I used appropriate grouping and aggregation by average value for the analysis to produce insights into the genres.
 ***
 ## Trends:
 ###